cp2k/libint-cp2k/README.md

 # libint-cp2k

 Provides tarballs of CP2K-configured libint releases for different maximum angular momenta.
+The latest release can be downloaded [here](https://github.com/cp2k/libint-cp2k/releases/latest).

-The available libint tarballs are released as `libint-<version>-cp2k-lmax-<lmax>` with `<version>` the corresponding libint version and `<lmax>` the maximum supported angular momentum quantum number.
+The provided libint tarballs are named `libint-<version>-cp2k-lmax-<lmax>` with `<version>` the corresponding libint version and `<lmax>` the maximum supported angular momentum quantum number.

 The specific configuration options of a libint tarball can be found in the `compiler.config` file.